TellSpaceOfficial/SmartNotebookBeta/README.md

 # Instructions

-1. Download the apk to your computer and transfare it to your phone
+1. Download the apk to your computer and transfare it to your phone You can download the apk form github or from a direct download (Google Drive) By clicking <a href="https://drive.google.com/uc?export=download&id=0B6FSSEN7obfyOFlKMlhwSG5ZOG8"> HERE </a>
 2. Install the apk
 3. Run the app.